 Thailand calls us to explore the beaches, islands, and northern town of Chiang Mai.
 After a two-day slow boat ride up the Mekong River to Laos, we wrap up the journey with a week’s stay on a luxurious beach resort in Samui, Thailand.

-After spending another summer camping, hiking and again mooching off of relatives and friends in Oregon and Washington, we then venture to South Africa for ten weeks of rental cars and public transportation.
-We visit seven countries in Southern Africa.
+Venture to South Africa for ten weeks of rental cars and public transportation, and visit seven countries in Southern Africa.

 Alaska calls, and we volunteer as caretakers for the Alaska Chilkat Bald Eagle Preserve.

 Then it’s down under to Australia, and back to Alaska as caretakers one more summer.